fox-one/docs.pando.im/docs/lake/key-concepts/4swap-mtg.md

 date: 2021-08-15 22:33:07
 ---

 4swap is built with [Mixin Trusted Group](https://developers.mixin.one/document/mainnet/mtg).
-Right now, there are 5 genesis nodes who serve the trades, they are:
+Right now, there are 5 genesis nodes that verify the transactions with Mixin Network and performs administrative actions, they are:

 - [Mixin Team](https://mixin.one/): The core develop team of Mixin Network
 - [Fox.ONE](https://fox.one/): The main development team of 4swap